 Sunday School: The First Passover

-Encore Post: Nine times God sent plagues on Egypt to show Pharaoh and his people that their gods did not have the powers claimed for them.
+Encore Post: Nine times, God sent plagues on Egypt to show Pharaoh and his people that their gods did not have the powers claimed for them.
 Nine times, Pharaoh had agreed to let the people of Israel go to worship God.
-Nine times God brought the plague to an end and Pharaoh went back on his word.
+Nine times, God brought the plague to an end and Pharaoh went back on his word.
 Now the last and greatest plague would be sent.
-Every first born male in the land of Egypt other than those of the Hebrews would die.
-This was the reverse of what a previous Pharaoh had tried to do by ordering the first born male babies to be killed.
-Now one that had escaped, ironically at the hand of a daughter of Pharaoh, would pronounced God’s answer to that outrage.
+Every first-born male in the land of Egypt, other than those of the Hebrews, would die.
+This was the reverse of what a previous pharaoh had tried to do by ordering the first-born male babies to be killed.
+Now one that had escaped, ironically at the hand of a daughter of Pharaoh, would pronounce God’s answer to that outrage.

 Every year since that first Passover, Jewish families remember that day of freedom.
 The Passover is a kind of Old Testament sacrament, bringing union with the God Who saves.
 Luther believed that the Passover, sacrifices and circumcision drew their power to forgive from the cross, which was yet to come, just as our sacraments draw their power to forgive from the cross, where the Lamb of God, Jesus, was sacrificed for us.